 The IMA has hosted several career options for underrepresented groups in mathematical sciences workshops with the goal of encouraging underrepresented minorities at various stages of their careers, including graduate students and postdocs with Ph.D.s in mathematics or math-related fields, to become prepared to work in academia, industry, or government labs.

 The Modern Math Workshop is held annually in conjunction with the SACNAS conference.
 The workshop on contemporary research in mathematics is sponsored by all of the U.S.-based mathematics institutes.
 The topics for this workshop are directly related to programs that are to occur at the sponsoring institutes during the corresponding academic year.
 All presentations are expository and are intended for mathematical scientists and students who may not necessarily be working in these areas, but who are interested in learning about new developments and the possibility of visiting one of the mathematical institutes.

-All of these initiatives would not be possible without generous support donors.
-The IMA also participates in University of Minnesota outreach events and programs, like the Minnesota State Fair and the CSE Math & Science Family Fun Fair.
+The IMA has also previously participated in University of Minnesota outreach events and programs, like the Minnesota State Fair and the CSE Math & Science Family Fun Fair.